faushine/faushine.github.io/_posts/2019-06-06-07-separate compilation.md

 - by using "separate compilation, only recompile what you have to and "link" the pieces

-- separate compilation implicts using the "-c" flag when compiling an implementaion file (.cc) to create the corresponding object file (.o) and then linking all .o files together to create the executable.
+- separate compilation implicates using the "-c" flag when compiling an implementation file (.cc) to create the corresponding object file (.o) and then linking all .o files together to create the executable.

 -> recompile only what changed, then relink everything.